 A series of collective conversations gathered feedback from local residents through Community Councils, from artists and creatives through Creative Edinburgh, and from businesses through Edinburgh Chamber of Commerce.
 This was part of a wider period of reflection and rethinking by individual festivals and others at local, national and international levels.

-The result of this collective internal research and external discussion is our agreed 2030 Vision to be a world leading sustainable festival city, with six ambitions to protect and develop our position encompassing shared values of being globally minded, locally rooted, and creatively led.
+The result of this collective internal research and external discussion is City of Imagination: 2030 Vision which highlights our overall aim to be a world leading sustainable festival city, and identifies six ambitions [see below] to protect and develop our position, encompassing shared values of being globally minded, locally rooted, and creatively led.

 2030 Vision - 6 Ambitions